 So where should one go in Europe if you are looking for the old Central European prices?
 In short, go east or south-east, my friend! 🙂

-Cities to the east you should consider are Riga (Latvia), Vilnius (Lithuania), Tallinn (Estonia), Kiev (Ukraine) and Minsk (Belarus) while to the south-east Belgrade (Serbia), Bucharest (Romania), Cluj (Romania), Sofia (Bulgaria) and Tbilisi (Georgia) are great alternatives.
+Cities to the east you should consider are Riga (Latvia), Vilnius (Lithuania), Tallinn (Estonia), Kyiv (Ukraine) and Minsk (Belarus) while to the south-east Belgrade (Serbia), Bucharest (Romania), Cluj (Romania), Sofia (Bulgaria) and Tbilisi (Georgia) are great alternatives.

 Towns like Lviv, Ukraine are a fraction of the cost of Prague or Budapest and also a lot less touristic

 The prices in these cities are 30-50% less than in Berlin.
-For example, Numbeo.com cites the cost of living as being 40% cheaper in Cracow, Poland than in Berlin.
+For example, Numbeo.com cites the cost of living as being 40% cheaper in Krakow, Poland than in Berlin.
 Cracow is also one of Europe’s most beautiful cities and is known for its pleasant atmosphere.

 These cities have the added value of being less traveled and still offering interesting local cultures and delicious cuisine.
 For example, Georgian food is my favorite in Europe (after Italian, perhaps).
 The country has fantastic wines and succulent national dishes such as khinkali and khachapuri.